macterra/metatron/docs/README.md

 The value of the xid must be a random [UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier)
 - any UUID that can be compressed by zlib to less than its original length of 16 bytes will be considered invalid
 - the xid should be a pure indexical, it should be able to point to any digital content without bias, including nothing in the case it is retired or disabled
-- therefore the xid should contain no internal information (though it is always possible to encode encrypted information via the UUID5 standard)
+- therefore the xid should contain no internal information (though, to be fair, it is always possible to encode encrypted information via the UUID5 standard)

 The xid is associated with digital content by mapping it to a content identifier (CID) on IPFS
 - if the CID resolves to a directory, it must have a top-level file named `meta.json` that includes a top-level property named `xid`